-When looking into adoption, you may have read or been told to share your desire to adopt with any and every one you come in contact with.
+When looking into adoption, you may have read or been told to share your desire to adopt with any and everyone you come in contact with.
 Sharing your adoption profile with everyone you know may help you find your match.
 Networking is a powerful tool in adoption, but when does networking become invasive and rude?
 Adoption is a delicate subject and should be treated with respect.
 There are inappropriate or even illegal avenues for marketing yourself as a hopeful adoptive family, so be sure to do your homework before posting your adoption profile.
 You want to start your potential match on the right foot and never be ashamed of how your match formed.
 Your desire to adopt and have the perfect family comes as a result of the pain and loss of another person or multiple people, so here are some guidelines to help you make sure you are not offending people in the process.

 1) Online Support Groups and Adoption Pages

 In the excitement of building your family through adoption, you may be inclined to join support groups online that focus on adoption.
 Many of these groups will be a melting pot of all members of the triad in all phases of their journey.
 If a woman posts that she is pregnant and considering adoption, many hopeful adoptive parents may feel they should immediately bombard her with their profile or willingness to adopt her unborn child.
-This is not the place to share your profile unless she directly asks you for it.
+This is inappropriate and is not the place to share your profile unless she directly asks you for it.
 Remember it is a support group and she is looking for support and guidance.
 The same goes for visiting adoption-themed websites or pages and commenting on their posts with a link to your profile.
 Unless they are asking hopeful adoptive parents to share their profile, don’t blanket share it.
 It’s predatory and tacky.

 2) Pregnant Women

 You may believe that a pregnant woman who is very young, living in poverty, and/or struggling with addiction or some other difficult circumstances needs to place her child for adoption, but that is not your decision to make.
+That is inappropriate.
 So don’t stand outside the high school, homeless shelter, or halfway house passing out adoption networking cards.
 It’s a good rule of thumb to not seek out a pregnant woman and plant the seed of adoption in her head.
 If a woman wants to consider adoption, it should be on her own accord.

 3) Doctor’s Offices